-Fiona Ross, who began working at Linotype in 1978, became its first female manager when she assumed leadership of the non-Latin typographic department, which created designs that are some of the most widely used in the world.
+With her background in languages and her PhD in Indian Palaeography (SOAS), Fiona Ross began working at Linotype in the United Kingdom in 1978.
+She became Linotype’s first female manager when she assumed leadership of the non-Latin typographic department with responsibility for the design of their non-Latin fonts and typesetting schemes.
+Under her leadership, Linotype created designs that are some of the most widely used in the world.

 Since 1989, Ross has worked as a consultant, author, lecturer, and type designer.
 Her book, The Printed Bengali Character and Its Evolution, is one of the primary resources on typography for a language spoken by over 250 million people throughout the world.